openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 One such mechanism defined in this specification is the usage of PIN.
 If in the Issuance Initiation Request the Credential Issuer indicated that the PIN is required, the user is requested to type in a PIN sent via a channel different that the issuance Flow and the PIN is sent to the Credential Issuer in the Token Request.

-For more details and concrete mitigations, see (#security-considerations).
+For more details and concrete mitigations, see (#security_considerations_pre-authz-code).

 # New Endpoints and Other Extensions to OAuth 2.0 {#endpoints}